TBallard01/Feast-On-Beast-WebBlog/README.md

 - Using blobs to implement a video and image gallery
 - Google map with pins that will be dropped in the areas I go to hunt or explore with information on the wild life/ vegetation available in that area

+<h3>View Project</h3>

+- Project can be used by entering https://feastonbeasttylerballard.azurewebsites.net/ into your preferred web browser.